Lakshadweep Lok Sabha constituency: General election 1967

 Independent candidate, P. M. Sayeed won the first election and represented this constituency in the 4th Lok Sabha.
 Sayeed was also the youngest MP elected to the 4th Lok Sabha.

 General election 1971

 In the 1971 election, INC candidate, P. M. Sayeed was elected unopposed.

 General election 1977

 P. M. Sayeed held the seat and represented the constituency in the 6th Lok Sabha.

 General election 1980

-P. M. Sayeed defected to the Indian National Congress (Urs) party but still held the seat and represented the constituency in the 7th Lok Sabha.
+P. M. Sayeed defected to the Indian National Congress (U) party but still held the seat and represented the constituency in the 7th Lok Sabha.

 General election 1984

 P. M. Sayeed returned to the INC and held the seat and represented the constituency in the 8th Lok Sabha.

 General election 1989

 P. M. Sayeed held the seat and represented the constituency in the 9th Lok Sabha.

 General election 1991

 P. M. Sayeed held the seat and represented the constituency in the 10th Lok Sabha.